berkyalcinkaya/hackathon/README.md

 From planning to prediction.

 ### The Data - manual vector encoding
- - Utilized NC State's Course Catalog to record 11 required courses for each of the ten chosen majors
+ - We utilized NC State's Course Catalog to record 11 required courses for each of the ten chosen majors
  - These courses were then represented as vectors based on their subject (ex: Humanities, physics, engineering)

 ### The Input - from an intuitive user interface